zinal/IIDR-AutoSub/run/README.txt

 No other commands are being executed, and therefore, SSH access can be restricted to the necessary CDC commands only.

-For Windows SSH access, a built-in function may be used, or, for older Windows versions, one can use the following software: https://github.com/PowerShell/openssh-portable/releases
+For Windows SSH access, a built-in function of Windows 10 or Windows Server 2019 may be used, or, for older
+Windows versions, one can use the following software: https://github.com/PowerShell/openssh-portable/releases